lf-edge/ekuiper/docker/README.md

 # Image Variants

-The `emqx/kuiper` images come in many flavors, each designed for a specific use case.
+The `emqx/kuiper` images come in many flavors, each designed for a specific operate systems.

 ## `emqx/kuiper:<tag>`